Skip to content

 A deep catalog means you find something without scrolling ten minutes.
 Solid 1080p video means the experience holds up on a 65-inch TV.
 Clean ad inventory means no malicious popups, no forced browser extensions, and no scareware.
 Licensed platforms hit all three because they get paid by vetted ad networks like Google Ad Manager and FreeWheel, not the redirect chains pirate sites depend on for revenue.

 Free legal streaming runs on the same model broadcast TV used for decades.
-In our testing, the typical ad load was light, well below what cable cuts to during prime time.
+The typical ad load on these services is light, well below what cable cuts to during prime time.

 That trade-off is the deal.